top of page

 The abundance of medical information online can cause the most well-informed patients to pick and choose from research-backed interventions - like supplements and diets - to form a DIY treatment plan for themselves.
 This can work for some people, but often, this is how they arrive in my care.

-Just because medical research backs an intervention does not mean it is the best approach for you.
 Medical research is often hard to replicate, and many studies have misleading titles, such as those touting a particular detoxification supplement but, in reality, have only been tested on a tiny population or used in mice experiments.

 Functional Medicine To Help You Support Detoxification